Featured image: John Keating (Robin Williams) in Dead Poets Society (1989).

 We are taught to steer clear of ego.
-As a concept we’ve moralised it and treated it as a vice of the conceited: we are worse off for embracing it.
+As a concept we’ve moralised it and treated it as a wholly negative vice reserved for the conceited: we are worse off for embracing it.
 I argue that this is wrong.

 Second, it’s unnecessarily limiting to defy ego’s influence.
 Self-importance absolutely fits within the remit of happiness because it promises to elevate self-esteem.
 As opportunities for accomplishment latently wait there, formless, we miss opportunities to be proud of ourselves.
-Ego feeds self-actualisation; growth of self—through the values we impart on the world.
+Ego feeds self-actualisation—growth of self—through the values we impart on the world.

 How much should we dream?
 What can one human achieve?
 What does one human want to achieve?
 When are they fulfilled?
 These are good questions.
 The sky is the limit for some, whose big egos are insatiable: the thirst for more is never quenched and they are hungry but never full.
 We must question whether the perpetual desire to succeed and grow and succeed again is constructive to happiness.
 After all: although hunger can be happiness, like it is for me, there are so many more things to value in life which make us happy—family, health, companionship.

 Fortunately, we can choose how much we allow ego to dictate matters: as Homo sapiens we are pragmatic and possess a great sense of self-awareness.
 To become happier and securer in ourselves we can mediate—sense-check—to find the right balance.
 We can build ways of speaking productively to our egos—frameworks that mediate between self-importance and societal importance and seek validation to prove it and allow us to strive for what’s reasonably ambitious.
-We need to achieve mental symbioses between irrational ego and rational thought, between the dichotomy of internal fantasy and external reality, to be at peace with ourselves.
+We need to achieve mental symbioses between irrational ego and rational thought—between the dichotomy of internal fantasy and the external real world—to be at peace with ourselves.
 Divorce isn’t necessary.